Create a list of articles to read later. You will be able to access your list from any article in Discover.

 'Mary wasn't allowed to join in and that is why she has been forgotten.
 If I had a time machine I would go back and tell them that they are all wrong, and they should listen to Mary because she was amazing and had important things to say.'

-Lyme Regis Town Council has already agreed to the statue, and the campaign has even attracted the support of legendary wildlife broadcaster Sir David Attenborough.
+Lyme Regis Town Council agreed to the statue, and the campaign has even attracted the support of legendary wildlife broadcaster Sir David Attenborough.

 Evie wrote to Attenborough, sending him one of her fossil finds and asking for his backing.